-There is free and ample parking for cars and coaches, most of which provides hard standing.
+There is free and ample parking for cars and coaches.

 Please note, no vehicles may be left in the car parks overnight.

-The Festival Theatre aims to provide good access for all our visitors.
-There is disabled parking available closer to the entrance to the Theatre, the route to the auditorium is mainly paved, without steps, and Assistance Dogs are permitted into the Theatre Auditorium.
+There is disabled parking available closer to the entrance to the Theatre, the route to the auditorium is mainly paved, without steps.

 All visitors should be aware that we are an open-air venue situated in a Grade 1 listed Garden, so certain restrictions may exist.
 For individual requirements please contact the Theatre Box Office.